danielgtaylor/huma/README.md

 })
 ```

+> :whale: Operations map an HTTP action verb to a resource.
+You might `POST` a new note or `GET` a user.
+Sometimes the mapping is less obvious and you can consider using a sub-resource.
+For example, rather than unliking a post, maybe you `DELETE` the `/posts/{id}/likes` resource.

 ## Handler Functions

 The basic structure of a Huma handler function looks like this, with most arguments being optional and dependent on the declaritively described operation: